EvotecIT/SectigoCertificateManager/README.md

 - **Admin Operations API** – OAuth2 client credentials (`AdminApiConfig`) with routing handled by `CertificateService`.

+## Choosing legacy vs Admin API

+- Use the **legacy SCM API** when you already rely on username/password credentials and require features that are not yet exposed via the Admin Operations API (for example, some inventory and order/organization flows).
+- Use the **Admin Operations API** when you want modern OAuth2 client credentials, better alignment with the web portal’s “Admin” experience, and access to newer SSL endpoints such as `/api/ssl/v2`.

 ## Documentation

 HTML copies of the official API reference are included in the repository: